 Morgan silver dollars are the ones you will likely find in magazine ads and on televised infomercials.
 And they often pop up in places like catalogs for various companies.
-Many Morgan dollars pop up in jewelry and watches.
+Many Morgan dollars also show up in jewelry and watches.

-Morgan dollars, which some bill as coins of the Old West (they were, in fact, popularly used throughout the West in the 1800s and early 1900s), are not as rare as some may believe.
+Morgan dollars, which some call “coins of the Old West” (they were, in fact, popularly used throughout the West in the 1800s and early 1900s), are not as rare as some may believe.

-The bulk of silver dollars from 1900-1904 ($20 to $45) are also considered among the most common of the series, except for a few scarcer date-and-mintmark combinations produced during the time.
+The bulk of silver dollars from 1900-1904 (valued at $20 to $45) are also considered among the most common of the series — except for a few scarcer date-and-mintmark combinations produced during the time.

 Many Morgan dollars minted during the 1880s and 1890s are similarly common and priced akin to the 1900-1904 and 1921 pieces.

-Few non-collectors have heard of these coins.
-Even among coin collectors and investors, while popular (and quite scarce), they do not seem to receive the same attention as Morgan silver dollars.
+Even among coin collectors and investors, while popular (and quite scarce), they do not seem to receive the same attention as Morgan silver dollars and Peace dollars.

-But take my word for it, these designs are highly sought after by many collectors and investors.
-There are whole coin collecting groups and clubs dedicated to studying these very coins.
+But take my word for it, these 4 designs are still highly sought after by many collectors and investors.
+There are lots of coin collecting groups and clubs dedicated to studying these less-popular silver dollars!

 Eisenhower dollars (1971-1978) are often grouped into the ‘silver dollar’ category.
 While the U.S. Mint did strike some Eisenhower dollars in a 40% silver clad composition, none were ever struck in silver for circulation.